Community engagement is people working together to affect positive change. Our definition of community engagement is:

-- Transparency: Engagement involves a commitment to clear, honest conversations about process, ownership, access and motivation.
+- Transparency: Having clear, honest, and ongoing dialogue about process, ownership, access and motivation.

 There is nothing peripheral about community engagement in the university.
 Principled engagement is core to the academic mission and public relevance of UBC.
 Engagement benefits students, faculty, staff, the university and the community.
 It is foundational to excellence in teaching, learning and research and critical to enhancing economic, social and cultural well-being.
 Engagement is integral to UBC’s vision as a global leader in teaching and research.
 Principled engagement is a means towards building a more just and equitable world.
 Engagement is and will continue to be a necessary component of addressing the most pressing and complex issues of our times.

 Please visit Engagement Stories to see examples of how community engagement is used to respond to issues including the climate crisis, social isolation during COVID, Indigenous fisheries revitalization, mental health support for the hard-to-reach, and many other fascinating and wicked problems we face together.